Housing costs are often the biggest regular expenses we have. But did you know paying your rent doesn’t automatically count towards your credit score?

 Credit Ladder has been helping tenants boost their credit scores since 2016.
 This makes them one of the longest-running rent reporting services available.

 Credit Ladder uses open banking technology to gain read-only access to your bank account.
 This allows them to see transactions coming and going.
 They can identify your rent payment going out, and pass on the information to the credit reference agencies.
 Each time you make your payment on time, it goes towards building your credit history, showing that you can consistently manage your payments.
 This in turn, can boost your credit score.
 (But missing payments will have the opposite effect).

 Credit Ladder will report your rent payments to one of the UK’s leading credit reference agencies (Experian, Equifax or TransUnion) free of charge.
 You’ll choose which one, but once you’ve made your choice it’s not possible to change your mind later.

 Alternatively, you can sign up for their paid subscription, which costs £8 per month.
 Or you can pay £60 annually (which works out as £5 per month on average).
 This paid service will report your rent payments to all three credit reference agencies.
 The benefit is, that whichever lender you approach for credit in the future, they should be able to see your payment record.
 This could stand you in good stead if you can show that you are reliable and always pay on time.

-To find out more and sign up, head over here.
+To find out more and sign up, head over to the Credit Ladder website.